Best Ways To De-Stress And Be Relaxed In Nature

 If you’re getting outside to relax, relieve stress or anxiety, focus your mind or improve your health and well-being, try some of these tips to make it a more conscious experience.

-There are undeniable benefits for your mental health when you spend time in nature, such as lower stress and better memory.
 But if you’re usually glued to a screen – phone, computer or any other kind – you may have forgotten exactly how relaxing in nature works.

 Don’t give up; hug a tree or two before heading home.
 There are plenty of other ways to immerse yourself in nature and have fun while you’re doing it.
-You’ll be taking steps to manage stress too.
+You’ll be taking steps to manage stress, too.

-Are you glued to a phone, computer, tablet or another screen for most of the day?
+Are you glued to a phone, computer, tablet or another screen most of the day?
 It’s time to take a break, unplug and head outdoors.
 Connecting with nature is healing.

 Studies have shown that taking time to unplug and be outside, with no goal beyond just experiencing the world around you, positively affects your well-being.